ashlinrichardson/kgc2010/README.md

 # kgc2010

-**KGC** is an **unsupervised classification algorithm** developed w David Goodenough, Hao Chen and team [1] at NRCAN's **Advanced Forest Technologies (AFT) group.** This implementation initially developed for IGARSS 2010 between April 1 -- August 19th, 2010 while A. Richardson was funded as an M.Sc. student by R. Illner with the U. Victoria Department of Mathematics and Statistics, and is still being improved.
-Graphics functions are adapted from [2]
+**KGC** is an **unsupervised classification algorithm** developed with David Goodenough, Hao Chen and other researchers within the Canadian Forest Service's **Advanced Forest Technologies (AFT) group.** This implementation was developed between April 1 -- August 19th, 2010 for presentation at IGARSS 2020 while the author was funded by the U.Vic Math & Stats department, and is occasionally still being improved.
+Graphics functions adapted from Nigel Stewart [2].

 ## instructions (tested on Ubuntu 20)
 To run the example: